bitfoundation/bitplatform/README.md

 * **Blazor Hybrid**: provides apps for Android, iOS, macOS, and Windows with full access to the platform's native features.
 * **Blazor Electron**: provides apps for Windows, macOS, and Linux with full access to platform native features.

-These templates are powered by [bit BlazorUI](https://components.bitplatform.dev) components, which are super-fast 🌶 and lightweight making them together the best toolbox for developing common apps.
+These templates are powered by [bit BlazorUI](https://components.bitplatform.dev) components, which are super-fast 🌶 and lightweight making them the best toolbox for developing common apps.

 <br/>